-Your voice is unique and essential for interacting with the people you love.
+Your voice is unique and essential for interacting with the world around you.
 If you are facing a diagnosis of larynx (voice box) cancer, you can put your trust in our team.
 At Mays Cancer Center, home to UT Health San Antonio MD Anderson Cancer Center, you have access to leading therapies and a team of experts who personalize your care.

 Fellowship-trained head and neck surgeons, along with other highly skilled cancer doctors, work together in meetings called tumor boards.
 We coordinate the therapies and supportive therapies that are right for you.
-We take a focused approach that emphasizes treating cancer while preserving your natural voice and swallowing abilities.
+We take a focused approach that emphasizes treating cancer while preserving voice and swallowing function.

 Laryngeal cancer is one of many forms of head and neck cancer that our experienced team treats.
 Read more about our head and neck cancer program.

 What you need to know about voice box cancer